4.3. Change of Basis#

 (See Exercise 4.3.2.)

-Noting that the term on the right-hand side of Equation (4.3.4) is a linear combination of \(m\)-vectors, we can write this as
+Noting that the term on the right side of Equation (4.3.4) is a linear combination of \(m\)-vectors, we can write the identity as

 \[\begin{split} \begin{array}{rcl} [T(\vect{v})]_{\mc{C}} &=& \left[ [\,T(\vect{b}_1)]_{\mc{C}}\,\,\,\rule[-1ex]{0ex}{4ex}\,\ldots\,\,[T(\vect{b}_n)]_{\mc{C}}\,\right] \begin{bmatrix} f_1 \\ \vdots \\ f_n \end{bmatrix} \\ &=& \left[\,[T(\vect{b}_1)]_{\mc{C}}\,\,\,\rule[-0.5ex]{0ex}{3ex}\,\ldots\,\,[T(\vect{b}_n)]_{\mc{C}}\,\right][\vect{v}]_{\mc{B}}. \end{array} \end{split}\]